 In 2005, Dr. Baker completed her tenure as a fellow in the Broad Urban Superintendents Academy.
 She earned her doctorate in educational leadership at the University of Southern California in 2004, master’s degree in school administration at California State University, Long Beach in 1998, and her bachelor’s degree in sociology at University of California, Irvine in 1991.

 Dr. Baker was born at Beale Air Force Base in Marysville, Calif.
 Her parents had earlier met in Japan while both working on a U.S. Air Force base there.
 Her mother was teaching for the Department of Defense, and her father was an officer in the Air Force.
 Her parents settled in Santa Cruz, Calif., where Baker was raised until she left for college.

-She is the proud mother of an LBUSD graduate who is currently a college sophomore, and she married an LBUSD graduate, Trevor Baker.
+She is the proud mother of an LBUSD graduate, and she married an LBUSD graduate, Trevor Baker.

 Dr. Baker has earned numerous awards and accolades, including the Education Champion Award from the Mayor’s Fund and Long Beach Mayor Robert Garcia, and the Secondary Education Award from the Long Beach Branch NAACP, which also recognized her with an Outstanding Women Award.
 The Teachers Association of Long Beach presented her with a Golden Apple Award for Administrators, and Soroptimists International named her a Woman of Distinction.